Dfam-consortium/tss_prefilter/README.md

 ## Stats

+ UPDATE: The following stats are out of date.
+The current implementation is much faster at building
+         the index.
+Turns out that FAISS.add_with_ids() is parallelized, so calling this function with a large batch of vectors is much faster than adding them one at a time.

  * Small Index ( 44,294 TE sequences, 71 mbases ):
     * Index Build: 3hr 15min
     * Index Size: 684MB